Apollo Global Management (APO)

 Scott Kleinman, Co-President, Apollo Asset Management

-Scott Kleinman became part of Apollo in 1996.
-He was appointed Lead Partner for Private Equity in 2009 and then Co-President in 2018.
-In his role, he co-leads Apollo's day-to-day operations, including all revenue-generating businesses and enterprise solutions across its integrated alternative investment platform, with a focus on equity and opportunistic businesses.
-Prior to joining Apollo, Mr. Kleinman was a member of the Investment Banking division at Smith Barney Inc.
+Scott Kleinman joined Apollo in 1996.
+He was named Lead Partner for Private Equity in 2009 and Co-President in 2018, sharing responsibility for all of Apollo's revenue-generating and investing businesses.
+Before Apollo, Mr. Kleinman was a member of the Investment Banking division at Smith Barney Inc. He also founded the Kleinman Center for Energy Policy at the University of Pennsylvania in 2014.

 AI Analysis | Feedback